Traumatic Brain Injury Attorneys Representing Clients in New Jersey

 Further, there were approximately 2.53 million emergency department visits for TBI, 812,00 of which involved children.
 288,000 hospitalizations occurred for traumatic brain injuries and 56,800 people died from TBI and related complications.
 Tragically, 2,529 TBI-related deaths occurred in children.
 The prevailing age groups for traumatic brain injury are infants to age 4, ages 15 to 24, and those who are 75 or older.
 The rates of TBI are higher in males than females.

-Extent of Traumatic Brain Injury (TBI)
+Severity of Traumatic Brain Injury (TBI): Mild, Moderate, and Severe

 Like the range of traumatic brain injury causes, the extent of a traumatic brain injury varies from one person to the next.
 Traumatic brain injuries can be mild, moderate, or severe.
 The Centre for Neuro Skills states that the majority of traumatic brain injuries manifest in the form of concussions, accounting for approximately 75% of all TBIs every year.
 At the other end of the spectrum, almost 1/3 of all injury-related deaths in the United States involve some form of traumatic brain injury.